thewca/wca-regulations/wca-regulations_2012.md

   - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition.
   - 1c7) Decisions about disqualifying competitors during the competition.
   - 1c8) Providing the scramble sequences.
   - 1c9) Decisions on changes to the scheduled times of rounds.
-In cases of such changes, a clear announcement should be made to all competitors.
+In cases of such changes, a clear announcement must be made to all competitors.
 - 1e) Each event must have one or more judges.
   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.